Addressing the future of Asbestos Management in Australia – A review with Andrew Pakenham

 ASEA CEO Justine Ross revealed that the next National Strategic Plan will focus attention on the “Asbestos Safety System”, a new term used to describe “clear rules and responsibilities” for everyone involved in the management of asbestos risks.

-Early detection of asbestos is the critical first step in reducing asbestos exposure risks, with every workplace constructed after 2003 (1989 in Queensland) required to engage a competent person to identify ACMs, so far as reasonably practicable.
+Early detection of asbestos is the critical first step in reducing asbestos exposure risks, with every workplace constructed before 2004 (1990 in Queensland) required to engage a competent person to identify ACMs, so far as reasonably practicable.
 Results must be recorded in an Asbestos Register which is used to inform contractors and occupants of asbestos exposure risks and their location.

 A robust Asbestos Management Plan tailored to your organisations’ activities and processes, outlines the framework and procedures used to manage your asbestos obligations, including the allocation of individual responsibilities.
 Both the Asbestos Register and Asbestos Management Plan require review at least every 5 years (annually in WA), or whenever new asbestos is identified, removed, disturbed, sealed or enclosed at the workplace.